kpkeller/spconf/README.md

 nested to that adding additional columns increases the flexibility of forms that can be fit.
 For each choice of degrees of freedom, the function computes the effective range of the smoothing matrix.
-Using `smoothedCurve = TRUE`, the effective range is determined by the procedure described by Keller and Szpiro (2020) and require the `span` input; and using `smoothedCurve = FALSE`, the effective range is determined by finding smallest distance that has a negative weight and no longer requires the `span` input.
+Using `smoothedCurve = TRUE`, the effective range is computed using the procedure introduced by Keller and Szpiro (2020) and requires the `span` input; and using `smoothedCurve = FALSE`, the effective range is computed using the procedure introduced by Rainey and Keller (2024) which no longer requires the `span` input.

 ``` r
 xloc <- runif(n=100, min=0, max=10)